KeironO/blog/content/blog/2025/09/polanski.md

 tags = ['politics', 'greens', 'environment', 'class', 'wales']
 +++

 I've always been a class-first socialist.
 The fundamental divide in society isn't between environmentalists and anti-environmentalists - it's between those who own capital and those who sell their labour.
 Everything else, including the climate crisis, is filtered through that basic reality.
-So when Zack Polanski won the Green Party leadership with his eco-populist platform, my intellectual response was: finally, someone who gets it.
+So when Zack Polanski won the Green Party leadership with his eco-populist platform, my immediate response was: "finally, someone who _gets_ it".

 Polanski's landslide victory - 85% of the vote, the largest margin in Green Party history - represented something I'd been waiting for: a political movement that refused to separate environmental action from economic justice.
 His message was crystal clear: you can't ask people to worry about net zero when they're struggling to heat their homes.
 Climate action without wealth redistribution is middle-class theatre.